dinhngocdung/easyengine-notes/content/notes/_index.md

 In the end, I relate to what they once said about themselves, and my experience aligns perfectly:

-> Looking back at reactions in the last two weeks, I can safely say,
-> we underestimated Docker like most skeptics on the fence!
-It’s running a lot smoother & better than anticipated.
-> But hey, this article is for the > ones who already decided to stay with v3!
-So let’s cut to the chase! ✂️
+> Looking back at reactions in the last two weeks, I can safely say, we underestimated Docker like most skeptics on the fence!
+It’s running a lot smoother & better than anticipated.But hey, this article is for the > ones who already decided to stay with v3!
+So let’s cut to the chase! ✂️<br>
 > — Rahul Bansal[↗](https://easyengine.io/blog/wordops-easyengine-v3-fork/)